Satoappco/SatoApp/README.md

 ## Understanding Your Crew

 The SATO Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
-These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
-The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.
+These agents are dynamically loaded from the PostgreSQL database and collaborate on tasks defined with dynamic placeholders, leveraging their collective skills to achieve complex objectives.
+Agent configurations are managed through the web interface and stored in the database.

 ## Support